Discover Your Passion Here

 Support

 The Middle School schedule allows for opportunities for our students to have the extra time with teachers for additional support and instruction.
-Maclay also has a Guidance Counselor is on staff to meet with students one-on-one and in a small groups.
+Maclay also has a School Counselor is on staff to meet with students one-on-one and in a small groups.

 Clubs